 Homeless shelters and services providers are responsible for implementing business practices in compliance with state and/or local public health guidelines to prevent the spread of communicable diseases.
 The service providers are responsible for notifying clients to follow all public health guidelines of the program and any public health orders in effect while clients are accessing program services.

 Respectfully submitted,

 Lisa Jones Lisa Jones

-Executive Vice President of Strategic Initiatives

-San Diego Housing Commission
+Executive Vice President, Strategic Initiatives and Homelessness Innovations Division San Diego Housing Commission

 Approved by,

 Jeff Davis

 Interim President and Chief Executive Officer San Diego Housing Commission